 How Case Managers Work

-Mental health case managers (MHMCs) work with patients with serious and persistent mental illnesses, such as schizophrenia or bipolar disorder.
+Mental health case managers (MHMCs) work with patients with serious and persistent mental illnesses like schizophrenia or bipolar disorder.
 MHMCs are in the business of providing care and support to patients and their families.
 They help people access health and social services that can improve their quality of life.

 MHMCs have been working with people with mental illness since the 1940s.
-The term “mental health case manager” was used to describe this type of worker beginning in the late 1970s.
+The term “mental health case manager” described this type of worker beginning in the late 1970s.

 Until recently, mental health case managers focused on providing direct services to clients.
 For example, they might offer supportive services to help people keep their medications straight and on time.